Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 === Announcement <announcement>
 _Only after a successful trade can a player participate in the Announcement and Draw phase._

-In the Announcement phase players can announce Social and Testimony cards.\
+In the Announcement phase players can announce Social and Speech cards.\

 1. Each qualifying player puts one card face down in front of them
 2. If anyone wants to announce their card they turn it around for everyone to see
-3. Announcements get resolved (See Social cards and Testimony cards)
+3. Announcements get resolved (See Social cards and Speech cards)
 4. All the cards in front of the players get put on the discard pile
 === Draw <draw>
 _Only for players that successfully traded in the Trade phase and announced in the Announcement phase_